chaicoffee08/randomartistrecommender/README.md

 This should launch the application!

-Check the screenshots folder for example screenshots.
+Check the screenshots folder to check out some of the artists trending in 2005.